-Agros works to restore hope and opportunity to the world's poor.
-Our mission is to see rural poor families own agricultural land, attain economic self-sufficiency, realize their God-given potential, and pass on to future generations the values and resources that enable them to flourish.
+Mission: The mission of agros international is to see rural poor families own agricultural land, attain economic self-sufficiency, realize their god-given potential, and pass on to future generations the values and resources that will enable them to flourish.

 I have had the chance to see Agros' work first hand - on the ground in the Barillas area of northern Guatemala.